-Overruns, Disallowed Costs and Residual Funds.
-Expenditure allocations listed for each cost center on the ePA-005 are used to allocate the financial responsibility for any overruns or disallowed costs on an awarded proposal.
-OSP transfers overruns and disallowed costs to CPH automatically.
-The CPH Business Manager reviews the cost centers and the percentages listed in the ePA-005 and identifies the CPH investigator on the award.
-The Business Manager then transfers the overruns and/or disallowed costs to the faculty's discretionary funds account automatically.
-If the faculty member determines that the overrun should be paid by another funding source, the faculty member works with the CPH Business Manager to discuss and resolve this issue.
+Overruns.
+Disallowed Costs and Residual Funds

+Expenditure allocations listed for each cost center on the ePA-005 are used to split the financial responsibility for any overruns or disallowed costs on an awarded proposal.
+OSP transfers overruns and disallowed costs to CPH.
+The CPH Business Manager reviews the cost centers and the percentages listed in the award and identifies the CPH investigator on the award.
+The Business Manager then transfers the cost to the faculty's discretionary funds account automatically.
+If the faculty member determines that the overrun should be paid by another funding source, the faculty member should work with the CPH Business Manager to discuss and resolve this issue.